 The Project Setup:

-We are planning a new customer portal for the domain example.com
+We are planning a new customer portal for the domain example.com.
+The portal should be available for customers to

 send small notes to a selected group of recipients.
 However, we are planning to create different Microservices behind